NERSC/Interactive_PiDarts_Examples/README.md

 - Learn basic MPI concepts: **rank**, **size**, and **reduce** operations.
 - See how to run Python MPI programs in an HPC environment using Slurm.

-# Run the Monte Carlo π (MPI) Notebook on **Perlmutter** @ NERSC

-This README shows how to run the provided Jupyter notebook **NERSC_mpi_pi_Notebook-5.ipynb** on Perlmutter, and how to execute the MPI portion on compute nodes using Slurm.

-> TL;DR: build `mpi4py` against Perlmutter's Cray MPICH, then either (A) open the notebook in NERSC Jupyter for walkthrough, or (B) export a small script from the notebook and launch it with `srun`.

 ---